wizardofozzie/alphabear-solver/README.md

 ## Usage

-To use this script, you'll need Python 3 installed.
+To use this script, you'll need Pythonista 3 installed.

-1. Make sure you have a tone of words in `dictionary.txt`, one word per line.
+1. Make sure you have a ton of words in `dictionary.txt`, one word per line.
 A wordlist is included here but you can modify it if you want.
-2. Run `hashdict.py`
+2. Run `hashdict.py` to create a hashmap `map.json`
 3. Run `solver.py`

 Everytime you change/update the dictionary, you'll need to rerun `hashdict.py`

 ## Todo

+* Fix word length filtering, based on [this](http://stackoverflow.com/a/5521619)
 * Read letters from game input.
 * Calculate the actual in game points.